simonambridge/Oracle_to_Cassandra/README.md

 For each department we store the department id and the name of the department (as a partioning key and a static column for that partitioning key), and then for each department partition key there will be successive clustered columns of employees in that department.

-Similar to the example previously, we select employees by department from our SparkSQL tables:
+Similar to the example used previously, we select employees-by-department by joining our SparkSQL tables, this time on DEPARTMENT_ID:

 <pre lang="scala">
 scala> val emp_by_dept = sqlContext.sql("SELECT d.department_id, d.department_name, e.employee_id, e.first_name, e.last_name FROM empTable e, deptTable d where e.department_id=d.department_id")